metacreek/springboard/CAPSTONE.md

 resubmitted on the page to return results quickly.

-The data wrangling, modeling, and UI deployment and execution is all managed using Google Clould Composer, a hosted version Apache Airflow.
+The data wrangling, modeling, and UI deployment and execution is all managed using Google Clould Composer, a hosted version [Apache Airflow](https://airflow.apache.org/).
 Google Composer will use the version of the User Interface code that is tagged with the `production-api` github tag.
 This allows for the UI version to be managed separately from other repository versions.
 Throughout the lifecycle, Google buckets are used to store artifacts and results.

 ## Results

 Initially, I had approximately 1.5 million articles from 47 different news and opinion websites.
+Typically with machine learning, you split the data into three sets.
+The test data set is not used at all in training the model.
+After the model is tuned, the test data is used to get an unbiased estimate of how well the model performs on data it has not seen before.

+The remaining data is further split into two data, the training data and the validation data.
+The training data set is what is used to train the model.
+The validation data is used similarly to test data to get an idea on how the model performs on data it hasn't seen.
+However, the training and validation set is reselected for each epoch of model training, so any given data set might be used in training in at least one epoch.
+This lets us get an idea of how well the model performs on new data while still using that additional data to fine tune the model.
+The validation set is also used to tune hyperparameters that can improve model performance.
+Because of these reasons, the validation data is not truly independent of the model training, and so we cannot use it to get an idea of how the model performs on new data.

-I split the data, holding out 20 percent of the data for validation.
+I set aside 20 percent of my data for testing.
 During training, the remaining data was split 80/20 into test and training data to provide an idea of the accuracy of the model.

 To evaluate the model, I used accuracy.
 The output of the model is a distribution of likelihoods that a given text came from a publication.
-An result is considered accurate only if the most likely predicted publication matches the actual publication.
+A result is considered accurate only if the most likely predicted publication matches the actual publication.
 After 3 epochs of model training, the training accuracy was 66.4 percent and the validation accuracy was 69.9 percent.
 If we were to predict the website by random, we would expect an accuracy of only 2.1%, so the model is remarkably effective at prediction.
 When the model was applied on the 20 percent of data